The Dance of Gender

 Once again, TCPC is a member of the Presbyterian Church in American, which is a denomination that does not ordain women as elders.
 We have 21 elders and 7 pastors, and all of them are men.
 But at the same time, I can say without a hint of exaggeration that TCPC is flourishing because of the gifts and glory of women in our congregation.
 I could highlight many, but I will give you three.

 The first is my wife: Abby and I are learning that the more we dance the dance of complementarianism, the more our marriage and home flourish.
 Abby’s voice is significant and strong, but she does look to me as the leader of our marriage and home.
 That isn’t easy.
 It requires a lot of grace and patience as she bears with me in my weakness, sins, and failures, but she does indeed expect—dare I say demand—that I rise up as the leader of our home.
-And yet her gifts and glory have made me into the leader that I am.
+And yet her gifts and glory have made me into the leader I am.
 She is the most significant voice of God’s correction and grace in my life, His greatest means of my sanctification.
-Ask anybody who knew me before I married Abby, and they will tell you that I am literally a different person.
+Ask anybody who knew me before I married Abby, and they will tell you that I am literally a different person because of her.

 And her formative influence extends to who I am as the pastor.
-The culture of TCPC in many ways is formed by its leadership, the leadership of TCPC is in many ways formed by the senior pastor, and the senior pastor is in many ways formed by his wife—it is not hard to make the case that Abby is the person God is using most to form our blessed congregation!
+The culture of TCPC in many ways is formed by its leadership, the leadership of TCPC is in many ways formed by the senior pastor, and the senior pastor is in many ways formed by his wife—it is not hard to make the case that Abby is the person God is using most to form our congregation!
 And yet Abby would never desire the weight and responsibility of ordained leadership at TCPC and gladly submits to the elders of our church.

 So that is my long answer to a very common question.
 The dance of complementarianism is admittedly a difficult dance.
-It goes against everything that is natural to our fallen nature and the culture around us.
+It goes against everything that is natural to our fallen nature and the culture we inhabit.
 Therefore often we stumble and sometimes we even fall.
 But in the PCA we are not giving up on the dance.
-And I have discovered, both in my home and in my church, that to awkwardly dance the dance of God-given gender is better than to never dance at all.
+And I have discovered, both in my home and in my church, that to awkwardly dance the dance of gender is better than to never dance at all.